Glossary of Gambling Terms A-Z | Sports Betting Definitions

 - Also known as a Push.
 Risk amount of wager is returned to the bettor.

-- The combined final score of both teams in a sporting event.
-Includes overtime.
+- The score of both teams in an event combined, including any overtime.

-- A person who sells their services as a sports handicapper.
+- Someone selling services as a sports handicapper.

-- The team that is expected to lose the event.
-Also known as the "dog".
+- Any team expected to lose an event.
+Also called the "dog".

-- Means getting the best possible odds on a betting event.
+- Getting the best possible odds on a wager.

 Vig or Vigorish

-- The bookmaker's commission.
-Also known as the "juice" which is assumed to be 10% on a losing wager.
+- A bookmaker's commission.
+Also called the "juice," which is assumed to be at least 10% on a losing wager.

-- To risk money on an outcome of an event.
-Known as a bet.
+- Risking money on the outcome of an event.
+Also called a bet.